-- Series 5: From $399/£399
+- Series 6: From $399/£379

 The Apple Watch Series 3 is the cheapest way to get your hands on Apple's smartwatch through Apple itself, with a starting price of $199/£199 for the GPS only model.
-The GPS and Cellular model starts at $299/£299, which is $100/£100 cheaper than the starting price for the Series 5.
+There is no longer a GPS and Cellular model so the Series 3 isn't compatible with Family Setup.

-The Apple Watch Edition models (titanium and ceramic options) start at $799/£799.
-The Hermès models start at $1249/£1249.
+The Apple Watch Edition models (titanium options) start at $799/£799.
+The Hermès models start at $1249/£1199.